 There are many good reasons to consider transferring, but you should be confident in your final decision so you don’t have any regrets later.
 College can be some of the best years of your life, and luckily you have some control over where you spend them.
 If transferring schools is the only thing that will allow you to enjoy those years, then make that move, because you only get them once.

-Find more advice to help decide if transferring is right for you and starting the process in our Transfer Students section.
+Find more advice to help you decide whether transferring is the right step for you and start the process in our Transfer Students section.